pschool-in/curriculum/guidelines/json-introduction.md

 There are two kinds of brackets we use.

-1. angular bracket {} : It contains a collection of "name:value" pairs.
+1. curly brace {} : It contains a collection of "name:value" pairs.
 It is used to group unreleated properties.
-Here "name" is also known as "property name".
+Here "name" is also known as "property".
 We usually wont have 'space' in name. eg. "no of sales" is written as "noOfSales" (camel case) or "no-of-sales".
+Curly braces are technically known as 'object'.

-2. square bracket []: It contains a list (array) of similar items.
+2. square bracket []: It contains an array (list) of similar items.

 Same data can be represented in different formats.
 For example if you want to mention the number of sales for the last three years.